Dumidu-Kavishan/R25-040-InsightHire-DesktopApp/README.md

 ```
 To overcome the limitations of traditional hiring methods, this research proposes a multi-modal
 AI-based candidate evaluation system that predicts critical soft skills through advanced behavioral analysis.
-Confidence is assessed through voice tone and speech patterns, stress levels are identified using facial expression analysis,
+Confidence is assessed through voice tone and speech patterns, stress levels are identified using
-hand gestures are analyzed to further validate confidence, decision-making skills are predicted through text analysis
+facial expression analysis,hand gestures are analyzed to further validate confidence, decision-making skills
-of candidate responses, and engagement is measured via eye movement and eye contact tracking.
-By integrating these technologies,
+are predicted through text analysis of candidate responses, and engagement is measured via eye movement
-the system provides a more holistic and accurate assessment of a candidate’s suitability for a role.
+and eye contact tracking.
+By integrating these technologies,the system provides a more holistic
+and accurate assessment of a candidate’s suitability for a role.

 ```